An abstract approach to algebras of braids and ties: Marin Algebras

 and $k$-linear operators $G^l_{s},G^r_{s}\colon V\to V$ by

 The key result is the following statement

 \begin{proposition} If condition \eqref{eq:free-cond} is satisfied, then the map

 defines a $k$-algebra homomorphism $\mu\colon \mathcal{E}^{(W,S)}(A,\rho,a)\to \mathrm{End}_{k}(V)$. \end{proposition} The proof follows closely that of Theorem 3.4 of \cite{marin}.
-We provide details, to emphasize the role of condition \eqref{eq:free-cond}.\\ First note that, by $k$-linearity, for any $c\in A$ we have
+We provide a few details, to emphasize the role of condition \eqref{eq:free-cond}.\\ First note that, by $k$-linearity, for any $c\in A$ we have

 \begin{lemma} If condition \eqref{eq:free-cond} is satisfied, then $G^l_{s_1} G^r_{s_2} = G^r_{s_2} G^l_{s_1}$ for any $s_1,s_2 \in S$. \end{lemma} \begin{proof} We have to check that $G^l_{s_1} G^r_{s_2}(c\gamma_w)=G^r_{s_2} G^l_{s_1}(c\gamma_w)$ for any $c\in A$ and any $w\in W$.
 There are several cases to be examined and we will proceed case by case. $\bullet$ If $l(s_1w)=l(w) + 1$, $l(ws_2) = l(w) + 1$ and $l(s_1ws_2) = l(w) + 2$, then we have: